MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/load-ready-events.md

 });
 ```

-This can be useful to undertand exactly when your page moves through each state, while also logging other messages.
+This can be useful to understand exactly when your page moves through each state, while also logging other messages.